UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToSolweigICUC12.rst

        Settings for the Wall height and aspect plugin.

 #.
 Re-open the SOLWEIG plugin and use the settings shown below.
-You will
+   You will use vegetation (cdsm_rotterdam.tif) and ground cover (lc_rotterdam.tif).
-   use the GUI to set one point in time (i.e. a summer hour in Gothenburg, Sweden) hence, no input meteorological file is needed for now.
-No information on vegetation or ground cover is added for this first try.
+   As no TDSM exists we estimate it by using 25% of the canopy height.
+Leave the tranmissivity as 3%.
+   You will use meteorological forcing data from KNMI (Royal Netherlands Meteorological Institute).
+   This data is in UTC 0.
+The solar radiation is global and therefore we have to tick "Estimate diffuse and direct shortwave radiation from global radiation".
+Remember to tick "Save necessary raster(s) for the TreePlanter and Spatial TC tools".
+   Specify an output folder that you can easily find.
 Click **Run**.

     .. figure:: /images/ICUC12/SOLWEIG1.PNG
        :alt:  None